0cjs/clash-play/Hardware.md

 by a search for "XC9572XL" on amazon.co.jp and AliExpress, giving e.g.
 [B09FX9ZPLF][] (¥1,879), [33041288904][] (¥1,124).

-The [DLC10] programmer appears to program this and all other Xylinx stuff.
+The [DLC10-clone] programmer appears to program this.
-(Improvement over DLC9 is that it can program the fuses as well.)

 ### Seed Papilio DUO-512KB